SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 :::

 ## Location
 Location specifies the timezone needed for parsing a date string like `2019-01-01 00:00:00` into a Go's [`time.Time`](https://pkg.go.dev/time) object.
-If `Location` is not set, it defaults to the server's timezone. **You don’t need to set this** if your date string is already in the server’s timezone.
+If `Location` is not set, it defaults to the server's timezone. **You don't need to set this** if your date string is already in the server's timezone.

 ```go
 import "github.com/SerhiiCho/timeago/v3"